Information for Ed.D. students

-Registration is required to participate in the College of Education & Human Development’s Fall Convocation Ceremony.
+Registration is required to participate in the College of Education & Human Development’s Spring Convocation Ceremony.
 To register, please visit http://commencement.gsu.edu and click on the “Registration for Attendance” tab.

-All graduates must be checked in and present in the student holding room by 9:30 a.m.; graduates arriving after 9:30 a.m. may not be permitted to march.
+All graduates must be checked in and present in the student holding room by 2:30 p.m.; graduates arriving after that may not be permitted to march.
 Important instructions about the ceremony will be given to students at that time and we will then begin lining up for the processional.

 At registration, you will be given a blue card with your name, degree information, and the name of your major professor on it.
 Hold on to this card – you will give it to the announcer during the ceremony for your recognition.
 If you have a spelling correction or want to confirm the pronunciation of your name, please see the announcer, who will be located in the holding room with you.